Insights from Carrie Mayo, an industry thought leader on building brands that improve profit while caring for people and the planet.

 By 2027, the green building materials market is expected to grow to $573.91 billion.
 Highlighting sustainable products on your website, social media, online directory listings and marketing materials is a good step towards capturing some of this revenue.

-Start with products you sell or use, then focus on LEED Certified products using LEED Certified keywords to leverage the increase in search for LEED certified products (see what we just did there… ).
+Start with products you sell or use that help meet LEED Certification requirements using LEED Certified keywords to leverage the increase in search for LEED Certification (see what we just did there….).

 “Today’s and tomorrow’s buyers care more and more about sustainability, and are more likely than ever to pay for quality.
 Don’t forget to leverage existing supplier tools like cost calculators to reinforce how green products can reduce the owner’s expenses long-term.”

 –Matt Samson, MAYO’s Building Industry Marketing & Strategy Advisor

 Consider going a step further by offering “good/better/best” options to demonstrate affordability while taking advantage of upgrade options that could lead to higher profit margins.
 Focus on total cost of ownership (TCO) and demonstrate the big picture to your customers by incorporating the energy/utilities savings that green products can offer.

 Looking for a few product suggestions?
 Check out these 9 eco-friendly options revolutionizing the industry.